gibbbone/italian_COVID19_mobility_network_model/README.md

 # Italian COVID-19 Mobility Network Model

-Code for the epidemiological model of "[Targeted policies and household consumption dynamics: Evidence from high-frequency transaction data](https://www.sciencedirect.com/science/article/pii/S0167268124001926)" (Bonaccorsi et al., *JEBO*, 2024).
+Code for the epidemiological model in "[Targeted policies and household consumption dynamics: Evidence from high-frequency transaction data](https://www.sciencedirect.com/science/article/pii/S0167268124001926)" (Bonaccorsi et al., *JEBO*, 2024).

-This codebase adapts the mobility network model from "[Mobility network models of COVID-19 explain inequities and inform reopening](https://www.nature.com/articles/s41586-020-2923-3)" (Chang et al., *Nature*, 2020) for Italian regions and provinces.
+This codebase adapts the mobility network model from "[Mobility network models of COVID-19 explain inequities and inform reopening](https://www.nature.com/articles/s41586-020-2923-3)" (Chang et al., *Nature*, 2021) for Italian regions and provinces.

 The original study used US Metropolitan Statistical Areas (MSAs) and SafeGraph mobility data; this version is fitted to Italian mobility and official case count data, covering regions such as Lombardia, Veneto, and Toscana.
 The mobility data is obtained from high-frequency transaction data from a major Italian bank.